andisheegold/Byepervisor/README.md

 - [ ] Support more firmwares for HEN
 - [ ] Make it so `byepervisor.elf` only needs to be sent once
 - [ ] Automatically suspend the system?
+- [ ] Patch vmcbs with QA flags exploit to dump hypervisor data

 ## Credits / Shouts
 - [ChendoChap](https://github.com/ChendoChap)